smitelli/scottsmitelli.com/src/content/projects/twitstash/index.md

 Along with tweet text and metadata, twitstash also stores geolocation data (when available) and the expanded values of all shortened URLs.
 This allows for reconstructing URLs like {{% link tco-before /%}} back into {{% link tco-after /%}} without performing any subsequent HTTP requests or relying on the continuance of Twitter's URL shortener.

-The twitstash database was used heavily by a sibling project, **[twanslationparty]({{% relref twanslationparty %}})**.
+The twitstash database was used heavily by a sibling project, **{{% internal-link twanslationparty /%}}**.
 In May of 2023, Twitter revoked the OAuth credentials I had been using for all of my projects without notice or explanation.
 This revocation broke twitstash, which was the push I needed to finally stop posting content to Twitter entirely.
 I no longer run twitstash on any accounts, but I keep a local SQL dump of the data to remember the 21,861 tweets I amassed over almost sixteen years.